Starting with the STM32F4 (discovery kit) and STM32F37x processors, flashing STM32 from linux command line

 After this modification, st-flash worked perfectly with the STM32F373CCT6 chip.

 There is even simpler way how to flash STM32Fx chips, using the system bootloader.
-The BOOT pins have to be set appropriately
+The BOOT pin and option bit have to be set appropriately

 can then be used to flash a hex file via USART.